 Divorce Statistics UK 2023

-Over the past 50 years, exactly one third of marriages have ended in divorce.
+Over the past 50 years, one third of marriages have ended in divorce.
 We've analysed Office for National statistics data to find out how divorce rates have changed over the past 20 years and how they vary by age group.
 Read on to find out the average age of men and women when they get divorced, and the worst years to have gotten married according to divorce stats.
 To read about how much a divorce will cost, see our article on the average cost of a divorce.

 Online divorce help for £199